Institution: Edinburgh

 Soft Condensed Matter Physics studies complex fluids in which intermediate level structures with length scale between small molecules and the macroscopic world exist: colloidal particles, polymers, and aggregates spontaneously formed by soap-like (surfactant) molecules.
 This course emphasises the generic features of these systems (most importantly, Brownian motion), and develops simple models to account for their behaviour.
 It will also look at how the principle of soft matter physics can give insight into biological problems.

-This course will explore the key principles and applications of Magnetism & Superconductivity, and their relevance to current developments in physics.
-The aims of this course are:
+This course will explore the key principles and applications of

-1. To describe the key physical principles of magnetism and superconductivity
+1. To describe the key physical principles of magnetism and

-2. To explore the theory and applications of ferromagnetism and the macroscopic behaviour of ferromagnets
+2. To explore the theory and applications of ferromagnetism

 3. To explore the basic properties, phenomenology and applications of superconducting devices